Crisp and Co. Banner Image

 • Alternative Dispute Resolution, including family mediation and collaborative law

-• Applications for Financial Orders and court proceedings (where absolutely necessary)
+• Applications for Financial Orders and court proceedings (where necessary)

 Many of our team are members of Resolution, an organisation of legal professionals dedicated to helping families achieve positive outcomes to family law matters.
 We avoid court proceedings wherever possible and instead utilise Alternative Dispute Resolution methods such as mediation and collaborative law.

-As a firm we are members of the Law Society Family Law Advanced Accreditation which signifies our expertise with complex and high value family law matters, including overseas assets.
+As a firm, we are members of the Law Society Family Law Advanced Accreditation which signifies our expertise in complex and high value family law matters, including overseas assets.

 Our approach to divorce and pensions